core-wg/oscore/draft-ietf-core-object-security.md

 OSCOAP may be used in extremely constrained settings, where CoAP over DTLS may be prohibitive e.g. due to large code size.
 Alternatively, OSCOAP can be combined with DTLS, thereby enabling end-to-end security of e.g. CoAP payload and options, in combination with hop-by-hop protection of the entire CoAP message, during transport between end-point and intermediary node.
 Examples of the use of OSCOAP are given in {{app-examples}}.

 The message protection provided by OSCOAP can alternatively be applied only to the payload of individual messages.
-We call this object security of content (OSCON) and it is defined in {{oscon}}.
+We call this object security of content (OSCON), which is defined in {{oscon}}.

 ## Terminology {#terminology}